10 fascinating facts about Malawi!

 Malawi is a beautiful country that offers so much to visitors.
-This landlocked country provides an ever changing and diverse landscape.
-With that comes an array of activities to do and sights to see!
+This landlocked country provides an ever-changing and diverse landscape.
+With that comes an array of activities to do, sights to see and… interesting facts!

 #10.
 The “Calendar lake”

-You may know Lake Malawi is the third largest lake in Africa, you may not know it is nicknamed “the calendar lake”.
+You may know Lake Malawi is the third largest lake in Africa, you may not know it’s nicknamed “the calendar lake”.
 This is because, at its longest point it’s 365 miles long and at its widest point, it’s 52 miles wide.

 #09.
 Danish beer